EnviroDIY/LearnEnviroDIY/_episodes/12-DataEnviroDIY.md

 ---
-title: "Episode 2.5 Set up Data.EnviroDIY Site"
+title: "Episode 2.5 Set up Monitor My Watershed Data Portal"
 teaching: 10
 exercises: 20
 questions:
 - "How can I have real-time monitoring for my sensor stations?"
 - "How do I send data to an internet repository?"
 objectives:
-- "Create a repository at data.EnviroDIY.org."
+- "Create a repository at MonitorMyWatershed.org."
 - "Add variables to log from available sensors."
 keypoints:
-- "Create a repository at data.EnviroDIY.org.
+- "Create a repository at MonitorMyWatershed.org.
 Add variables to log from available sensors."
 ---
-## Part 2, Episode 5: Setting up a Data.EnviroDIY Site
+## Part 2, Episode 5: Setting up a Monitor My Watershed Site

 The EnviroDIY ecosystem includes a data repository that is free, open source, secure, and does not expire.
 The data portal includes a time-series analyst and the ability to download your data.
-In this episode you will create an account and set up a site to log variables for the BME280, the DS18, and the Mayfly.
+In this episode you will create an account and set up a site to log variables for the Mayfly and/or BME280, and/or the DS18.

-  1. Go to [data.EnviroDIY.org](https://data.envirodiy.org) and create an account.
+  1. Go to [MonitorMyWatershed.org](https://monitormywatershed.org) and create an account.
   2. After your account is created, click **My Sites** next to the "Monitor my Watershed" logo.
   3. Push the `Register a New Site` button.
   4. Fill in the site information by making a test site located at your desk.